-Raymond StevensProvost Professor of Biological Sciences, Chemistry, Neurology, Physiology & Biophysics, and Chemical Engineering & Materials Science
+Raymond StevensProvost Professor of Biological Sciences, Chemistry, Neurology, Physiology and Biophysics, and Chemical Engineering and Materials Science

 Director of The Bridge@USC

 Raymond C. Stevens helped pioneer the area of high throughput structural biology and elucidated the structure of proteins — essential work for pharmaceutical drug development.
 He has helped develop several therapeutic molecules that have become breakthrough drugs or are in clinical trials to treat conditions ranging from influenza to rare childhood diseases to neuromuscular disorders to diabetes.
 A prolific scholar, he has authored more than 300 peer-reviewed publications in the area of human cell signaling and holds a series of patents for his synthetic lipid membranes.

 Before joining USC, Stevens was a professor of molecular biology and chemistry at The Scripps Research Institute and founding director of the iHuman Institute in Shanghai.
 His laboratory has launched four biotech startups (Syrrx, acquired by Takeda; MemRx, acquired by Novartis; Receptos, which had an initial public offering (RCPT) in May 2013; and RuiYi, located in Shanghai) and has infused more than $2 billion into the scientific community over the past 10 years through National Institutes of Health grants and other funding.